Tabletop Game / Warhammer Fantasy Roleplay

 - Critical Failure: A critical failure during spell casting may summon Daemons of Chaos, render you impotent, render you and your party and your distant relatives impotent, or merely give you an insanity point.
 Guns tend to simply blow up.

 - Dashing Hispanic: The Estalian Diestro career from the second edition of the game.
-Estalia is the settings Fantasy equivalent of Spain and the Diestro is described as a master swordsmen (or woman).
+Estalia is the setting's Fantasy Counterpart Culture of Spain and the Diestro is described as a master swordsman (or woman).
 Their beginning possessions include not simply a rapier, but a set of fine clothes and a bottle of cologne or perfume!

-- Deadpan Snarker: Nevermind characters and NPCs, the manuals can get in on the snark.
-For instance, the sum total of the "roleplay hints" for Human characters: "You should know how to play one of these."
+- Deadpan Snarker: Never mind characters and NPCs, the manuals can get in on the snark.
+For instance, the sum total of the "roleplay hints" for Human characters:

-- Deliberate Values Dissonance: Quite a lot of it, especially in the Brettonian supplement.
+- Deliberate Values Dissonance: Quite a lot of it, especially in the Bretonnian supplement.

 - Did You Just Punch Out Cthulhu?: Averted.
-If your characters encounter things like Greater Daemons or Ancient Dragons, then your characters will die.
-Period.
+If your characters encounter things like Greater Daemons or Ancient Dragons, then your characters will almost certainly die.

 - The Monster manual even states that these monsters are to be used for cutscenes.